VCT demand soars to 12-year record

 Current VCT investment opportunities

-Although many of the offers available last tax year have closed, some VCTs remain open.
+Although the majority of offers that opened last tax year have now closed, some VCTs remain open.

-If you are comfortable with the risks and believe VCTs may be for you, there are two good reasons to consider investing at the start of the tax year rather than waiting until 2018.
-First, you could receive an extra year’s worth of dividends (variable and not guaranteed).
-Second, the tax relief can be paid to you during the year rather than reclaimed back afterwards via your tax return.
+If you are comfortable with the risks of investing in VCTs, there are two good reasons to consider doing so at the start of the tax year.
+First, you could receive an extra year’s worth of tax free dividends (variable and not guaranteed).
+Second, the tax relief could potentially be paid to you during the year through your PAYE code, rather than reclaimed in 2019 via your tax return.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
 You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.